-Daily Act of Collective Worship:
+Daily Act of Prayer and Liturgy:

-We hold a daily act of collective worship in the classroom three days per week.
+We hold a daily act of prayer and liturgy in the classroom three days per week.
 This lasts approximately for one minute for each year of the child's life.
 Children gather around the collective worship focus display and a lighted candle is used to enhance this focal point as a reminder of Jesus' presence in the room.
 A variety of resources and prayer styles are used including scripture, song, stories, discussion, silent reflection, spontaneous prayer, collective prayer and reflective music.